-- Ensure that Midwestern University courses, programs, services, job opportunities, activities, and facilities, when viewed in their entirety, are offered in the most integrated and appropriate settings possible. - Provide information regarding policies and procedures to students with disabilities and assure its availability in accessible formats upon request. - · Evaluate students on their abilities, merit, and aptitude, not their disabilities. - Provide to a student reasonable and appropriate accommodations following a timely request and submission of all required documentation. - Maintain appropriate confidentiality of records and communication concerning students with disabilities except where disclosure is required by law or authorized by the student.
+- Ensure that Midwestern University courses, programs, services, job opportunities, activities, and facilities, when viewed in their entirety, are offered in the most integrated and appropriate settings possible. - Provide information regarding policies and procedures to students with disabilities and assure its availability in accessible formats upon request. - · Evaluate students on their abilities, merit, and aptitude, not their disabilities. - · Provide to a student reasonable and appropriate accommodations following a timely request. - Maintain appropriate confidentiality of records and communication concerning students with disabilities except where disclosure is required by law or authorized by the student.